 Chadron has a return of more than 4 percent.
 Lincoln is also a good city for investing.
 Its short-term cash-on-cash return rate hovers above 3.5 percent, and the city’s breadth of attractions fuels influxes of visitors.

 Arizona is one of the best real estate markets.
 Its population growth is booming, and so is its economy.
-Another plus is that the economy is diversified among several industries, including health care, government, and transportation.
+Another plus is the diversified economy among several industries, including health care, government, and transportation.